arcus/Arcus_Labs_Orientation/arcus_orientation.md

 ### Switching Modes

 Once you've opened your lab, on the top left-hand side of the screen is a "Lab Settings" box, which contains Security options for "Internet Disabled" and "Internet Enabled."
-You can click on the question mark symbol next to the word "Security", which provides condensed information about when to use each mode.
+You can click on the question mark symbol next to the word "Security," which provides condensed information about when to use each mode.
 When you turn your lab on, it will be booted in whichever mode has been selected.
 In the example of the screenshot below, turning the lab on would start it in Internet Disabled mode.

 ![The lab settings contains a security section with two radio buttons: one for Internet Disabled, which is selected here, and one for Internet Enabled.
 Changing this setting requires the lab to be restarted.](media/lab_settings.png)<!-- style = "max-width: 400px;"-->